ferortega/cf4j/readme.md

 Each `Recommender` must be created from a `DataModel` instance and will be fitted to it.

-### `es.upm.etsisi.cf4j.qualityMeasure` package
+### `es.upm.etsisi.cf4j.scorer` package

-This package contains the implementation of different quality measures for collaborative filtering based recommender systems.
-These quality measures are used to evaluate the performance of a `Recommender` instance.
-Included quality measures has been classified into two categories:
+This package contains the implementation of different scores for collaborative filtering based recommender systems.
+These scores are used to evaluate the performance of a `Recommender` instance.
+Included scores has been classified into two categories:

-- Quality measures for predictions, allocated into `es.upm.etsisi.cf4j.qualityMeasures.prediction` package.
+- Scores for predictions, allocated into `es.upm.etsisi.cf4j.scorer.prediction` package.
-- Quality measures for recommendations, allocated into `es.upm.etsisi.cf4j.qualityMeasures.recommendation` package.
+- Scores for recommendations, allocated into `es.upm.etsisi.cf4j.scorer.recommendation` package.

-Each quality measure included in CF4J extends `QualityMeasure` abstract class.
-This class simplifies the computation of a quality measure from the test ratings.
-It contains the `getScore()` method that computes the score of the quality measure for each test user and returns the averaged score.
+Each score included in CF4J extends `Scorer` abstract class.
+This class simplifies the computation of a score from the test ratings.
+It contains the `getUserScore()` avstract method that computes the score for each test user and the `getScore()` method that returns the averaged score.
 The computation of the quality measure score for each test user is performed in parallel.

 ### `es.upm.etsisi.cf4j.util` package